johnbrumley/desma158/day-8-scratch.md

 ![](https://img.itch.zone/aW1hZ2UvMTI5MDkwLzU5MzM5OC5wbmc=/original/Rzs2wl.png)

-Let's see who can open a door faster.
+Let's see who can open a door the fastest!

 Split up into small teams (at least 2) and build: